ToolShedTested

 Cost-Sensitive Professional Work

 For contractors operating large fleets of tools, the equipment cost difference significantly impacts project economics.
-A basic corded drill costs $40-80, while even budget cordless drills start at $120-150.
+A basic corded drill costs $40-80, while even budget cordless drills start at the current retailer price.
 For high-volume operations with dozens of tools, the financial advantage of corded technology remains substantial.

 Situations Requiring Consistent, Maximum Power